sandervanbree/braintime/README.md

 - In the paper, remind users to be very careful with high pass filtering; https://doi.org/10.1101/530220

 COMPLETED RECENTLY:
+- Implement testing of the diagonal only
+- Statistical masking requires too much memory
+- spectral resolution (alignment warped freq and peak)
 - Make lingo consistent within toolbox, in line with SfN poster ("warping signal", "warping source", etc.)
 - Resize second level power spectra to the right number of frequency bins, discuss together what that is
 - Separately, decide for "shuffled" versus "permuted" and make consistent